ansaldn/UoGACE/README.md

 Test files are provided to test if the camera is working properly.

+For more informations regarding the Image Detection branch, follow this link: https://github.com/da5905p/UoGACE/tree/Visual/GUI

 ### Network
 This branch will allow the different devices to connect with each other and at the same time, whenever a device is sending information it will encrypt it and when it receives it, it will decrypt it.
 The Network is one of the most important one since it makes the whole system working together possible.